 Many fruits or parts of fruits that are normally inedible, such as citrus peel and water melon rind, can be made into sweet, flavourful preserves, as can unripe nuts and vegetables.

 To make the spoon sweets crunchier the fruit or vegetable is soaked in a solution of pickling lime dissolved in water.
 They let it rest for two or more hours and then the fruit is washed very well before proceeding to make the preserve.

 The calcium firms up the vegetable or fruit cell wall, so that it doesn’t get mushy.
 I do not know where you can find pickling lime abroad but in Cyprus you can now find it in supermarkets.

 Spoon sweets are usually offered to guests served by the teaspoon in a small china or crystal dish, with coffee or tea and cold water.

 I remember them served in basket shaped bowls made of pure silver, which had places for the silver spoons to stand round the basket, which was filled with the spoon sweets.

-- The rind of a watermelon
+- 1 kilo rind of a watermelon

-- 1 kilo of sugar per 1 kilo of peeled rind
+- 1 kilo sugar

 - 1/2 cup picking lime, dissolved in 2 litres of water

-- 3 cups of water
+- 3 cups water

-- 1/3 cup lemon juice (about 2 lemons)
+- 1/3 cup lemon juice

 - The peel of 2 lemons

-Put the peel pieces into a large bowl with pickling lime and water (or cover with cold water and the lemon juice) and leave it for an hour.
+- Put the peel pieces into a large bowl with pickling lime and water (or cover with cold water and the lemon juice) and leave it for an hour.

-Rinse thoroughly before proceeding to next step.
+- Rinse thoroughly before proceeding to next step.

-Drain the peel into a large colander and rinse under cold water.
-Return to the bowl, cover with fresh cold water and add half the lemon juice and leave to soak for a further 30 minutes, then drain.
+- Drain the peels in a colander and rinse under cold water.
+Return to the bowl, cover with fresh cold water and add half the lemon juice and leave to soak for 30 more minutes, then drain.